oppia/oppia-web-developer-docs/Troubleshooting.md

   - [make commands: `Operation not permitted`](#make-commands-operation-not-permitted)
   - [Installation encounters `network timeout` or `connection error`](#installation-encounters-network-timeout-or-connection-error)
 - [If the above doesn't work](#if-the-above-doesnt-work)

+### For Jio Users
+It seems the Jio network is blocking the domain `raw.githubusercontent.com` which is used by Github for storage of images in this wiki and some of the dependencies while installing Opia..
+If you are using Jio, you can try changing the DNS address to 8.8.8.8 (Google DNS) or 1.1.1.1 (Cloudfare DNS) from settings.
+Original discussion [here](https://github.com/orgs/community/discussions/42655)

 ### `[Errno 104] Connection reset by peer`
 If after running `python -m scripts.start` you get the following lines: